 - FTML: HTML5 content from any application, including multimedia.

-- DITA: Content created using authoring tools such as Ixiasoft CCMS, Heretto CCMS, Componize CCMS, oXygen XML Author, DITAToo, Doxygen, SCHEMA ST4, and SDL Tridion.
+- DITA: content created using authoring tools such as Ixiasoft CCMS, Heretto CCMS, Componize CCMS, Oxygen XML Author, DITAToo, Doxygen, and Tridion Docs.

 - OpenAPI: OpenAPI documents.

 - External: Documentation from an external source.